wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 Tired of manually creating the same set of child work items for each parent work item — what if you could generate them instantly from team-defined templates?

 Create Child Tasks adds a toolbar action to Azure DevOps work items that instantly creates multiple child tasks (or any other child work item types) from a parent work item using team-defined Templates.
-Templates are matched by simple rules or JSON filters (type, state, title wildcards, tags, area/iteration, etc.), and child work items are automatically created.
+Templates are matched by simple rules or JSON filters (type, state, title wildcards, tags, area/iteration, etc.), and the corresponding child work items are automatically created.

 ## Quick Start

-1. Install or load the extension in your Azure DevOps project (use the VSIX from dist or install from Marketplace).
+1. Install the extension at your Azure DevOps organization (org-level install; once installed it is available to all projects in that organization / collection).
-2. Define one or more Task templates for your team (Project → Boards → Templates).
+2. Define one or more Task templates for your team (Project Settings → Boards → Team Configuration → Templates).
 3. Open a parent work item (User Story / PBI / Bug) and choose "Create Child Tasks" from the toolbar — child Tasks will be created from matching templates.

 If you want to test locally with the dev server, see README: ../readme.md